wayofm/station-handbook/README.md

 ## Workgroups Overview
 A **workgroup** is a small group of **crew** working towards the same goal, with occasional help from **volunteers**.

-- Each workgroup operates according to guidelines defined in their group's charter.
+- Each workgroup operates according to guidelines defined in their group's charter
 - Workgroups have regularly scheduled meetings
 - Workgroup members hold each other accountable and train each other on common tasks
 - Workgroups interface with each other to accomplish tasks that involve more than one area of expertise
 - An individual can serve in more than one workgroup at a time, but it is recommended that they do not serve in more than **3** at once

 ## WAYO Workgroups
-Workgroups at WAYO are categorized by the sector or domain they fall into.
+Workgroups at WAYO are categorized by the domain they fall into.
 There are 6 of these domains:
 ### Guidance
 The Guidance domain includes workgroups that focus on station-wide and/or high significance work, including but not limited to: WAYO's mission & vision, finances, crisis communications, and strategic planning for the station.
 - **Steering Committee**